Reading-Advantage-Thailand/reading-advantage/data/Prompts/writing-feedback.md

    a.
 Explain what the student did well.
    b.
 Identify areas for improvement and provide specific examples from the student's writing.

-4. **Example Revisions**: Provide 2-3 examples of how the student could revise specific paragraphs to improve their writing, based on your feedback.
+4. **Example Revisions**: Provide several examples of how the student could revise specific paragraphs to improve their writing, based on your feedback.

 5. **Next Steps**: Suggest 2-3 concrete actions the student can take to improve their writing skills.